osrf-migration/vrx-wiki/tutorials/rxi/hackathon_2019.md

 ![Screenshot from 2019-12-01 16-30-24b.png](https://bitbucket.org/repo/BgXLzgM/images/1272893178-Screenshot%20from%202019-12-01%2016-30-24b.png)

 The game is over when one of the attackers reaches the beach.
 An attacker reaches the beach when it gets within roughly 5 m of the shoreline.

 The game consists of a series of levels, starting at level 1.
 When you intercept all the attackers in a level the next level begins by respawning attackers at random locations 100 m from the beach.
 The number of attackers in each level is equal to the level number (so in level 2 you will have 2 attackers, etc.)  The speed of the attackers also increases with each level.

+Here is a [**demonstration video**](https://vimeo.com/user5784414/review/376721424/5a2d3df4eb) illustrating how the number and speed of the attackers increases with each level.
+Notice that at the end of the video the attackers are able to make it to the beach and the game is over.

+The game continues as long as you are able to intercept the attackers.
+As soon as any attacker reaches the beach the game is over and all the attackers stop in place.

+### Objectives

 ## Getting Started